apache/skywalking-rover/docs/en/setup/examples/deploy/kubernetes/readme.md

 Please follow the [rover-daemonset.yml](./rover-daemonset.yml) to deploy the rover in your Kubernetes cluster.
 Update the comment in the file, which includes two configs:
-1. **Rover docker image**: You could use `make docker` to build an image and upload it to your private registry.
+1. **Rover docker image**: You could use `make docker` to build an image and upload it to your private registry, or update from the public image.
 2. **OAP address**: Update the OAP address.

 Then, you could use `kuberctl apply -f rover-daemonset.yml` to deploy the skywalking-rover into your cluster.